Can't Let Go? How To Be Less Clingy In Your Relationships

 • Do you get anxious or upset if he doesn’t respond to your messages immediately?

 Yes, in moderation.
-But if you are a super clingy boyfriend/girlfriend, you risk making your partner feel smothered and resentful.
-That’s not good for either of you and certainly not good for your relationship’s long-term health.
+But if you are a super clingy partner, you may risk making your partner feel smothered and resentful.
+That’s likely not good for either of you and almost certainly not good for your relationship’s long-term health.
+But what can you do to turn things around?

 Develop other interests and hobbies